I want to help you dominate 2020 by giving you my best tips and insights for fat loss!

 Why not?
 Because they probably don’t need it.

 Why do I do it?
-To try it, see for myself, gain the experience.
+To experiment.
+To try it for myself and gain the experience.
 It’s actually something I enjoy.

 - Eat slowly.
 Take your time.
 Put your utensils down in between bites, chew and really experience the food and enjoy the moment.
 It all starts with AWARENESS.